fahimfarookme/fahimfarookme.github.io/_posts/2017-12-01-the-mystery-of-eureka-health-monitoring.md

 image:
 ---

-Even though I'm fairly experienced with designing and configuring systems with health monitoring when I first started configuring Eureka health-checks, I had to put some considerable effort to find out answers to a few *why* and *when* questions.
+Even though I'm fairly experienced with designing and configuring systems with health monitoring, when I first started configuring Eureka health-checks, I had to put some considerable effort to find out answers to a few *why* and *when* questions.
 This post is to complement the Spring Cloud Netflix Eureka documentation on Health Checks with my findings.

 To begin with, let's look at the description of one of the configurations from the documentation.